cquevedo-bit/Current-Projects/README.md

 # Current_Projects
+Welcome!

+In my repository you will find some of my recent work references in my resume.

+These projects utilize various libraries and packages including Pandas, SciKit-Learn, NumPy, matplotlib and pyodbc.

-Current projects utilizing Python, SQL and VBA
+Programming languages: Python, SQL and VBA